open-telemetry/opentelemetry-specification/specification/trace/api.md

 Application developers and Operators may set the status code to `Ok`.

-Analysis tools SHOULD respond to an `Ok` status by supressing any errors they would otherwise generate.
-For example, to supress noisy errors such as 404s.
+Analysis tools SHOULD respond to an `Ok` status by suppressing any errors they would otherwise generate.
+For example, to suppress noisy errors such as 404s.

 ### Status creation